jorendorff/a-history-of-the-world-notes/012-Standard-of-Ur.md

 like the Standard of Ur.
 Why not?
 What are the necessary ingredients for this kind of art, and what kind of society is required to obtain them?

+One of the ingredients listed in the program was "craftsmen able to specialise in making complex luxury objects".
+What other objects are shown in the Standard that may have been made by specialists?

 How does agricultural surplus lead to the emergence of classes?

 How are supplies and labor arranged to produce artwork now?

-What kind of vehicle is portrayed on the "war" side of the Standard of Ur?
+What kind of vehicle is portrayed on the "war" side of the standard?
 Have we seen vehicles before in this series? (research) When was the wheel invented?

+What objects shown on the standard seem to have been made of metal?
+(Hint: One item in particular, a ring, is easy to miss, but it's hard to see how it could be made of anything else.) (research) Did the Sumerians have metalworking at this time?
+What kind?
+Could the weapons shown on the standard be metal swords?

 ## Links